Coldcard/firmware/docs/bip85-passwords.md

 ## Coldcard Specifics

 Check [BIP-85](https://github.com/scgbckbone/bips/blob/passwords/bip-0085.mediawiki)
-for complete specification of the new addtion to BIP-85.
+for complete specification of the new addition to BIP-85.

 Coldcard does not allow you to specify password length - we always use length of **21**.
 Passwords of this length generated according